Apple has patented a dual foldable device that relates to a Notebook-like future product with a foldable display.

 When unfolded, the screens sit side by side, creating one large panel or potentially allowing a laptop-style experience with one screen propped up.

-Currently, the Cupertino-based tech giant has not officially announced that when it will be launching a foldable smartphone.
+The Cupertino-based tech giant has not officially announced when it will launch a foldable smartphone.

 Other competing brands like Oppo, Vivo, Xiaomi, and Honor will all enter the foldable race by the end of this year or at the beginning of the next one with a total volume of about 17 million units.

-Earlier, Kuo said that Apple has been researching foldable devices since 2016, but rumors surrounding a foldable iPhone have noticeably increased in recent months.
+Earlier, Kuo said that Apple has been researching foldable devices since 2016, but rumors about a foldable iPhone have increased noticeably in recent months.

 Apple is also in the process of engineering an iPhone with a folding display similar to the Samsung Galaxy Z Fold and iPhone maker has ordered a batch of foldable displays from Samsung, suggesting that it is working on a foldable iPhone.